 Once you are accepted to the BEDA Language Assistant program, they will provide you with documents to apply for a visa to live in Spain.
 Because of the academic portion of the BEDA Program (through Comillas University) you are more or less considered a student doing practicas (an internship) at the school to which you are assigned.

 Before arriving to Spain, you will need to apply at your nearest Spanish consulate for a student visa for the right to live and teach in Spain for the duration of the school year.
 You will later need to complete the visa process once you arrive in Spain.

 BEDA works with semi-private Catholic schools (concertados), meaning that they receive some funding from the government and some from tuition.

-A typical day will vary from school to school, but in general most have classes from 8-1, a long lunch break, and again from 3-5.
+A typical day will vary from school to school, but in general most have classes from 8-1, a long lunch break, and more classes from 3-5.
 Since you´ll be spread out amongst a varied group of students and classes, you’ll likely be there a lot of that time.

 Comillas Courses: Within Madrid